MARRISLHARRIS/weatherApp/README.md

    npm start
    ```

-7. Start the frontend app:
+7. Start the frontend app (if not using Docker):

    ```bash
    cd frontend